fishface60/gmtools/README.md

 ------------------

 Install rust of course.
-The webui component requires wasm-pack, which can be installed from https://rustwasm.github.io/wasm-pack/installer/
+The webui component requires wasm-pack which is included as part of build-dependencies, but requires the system openssl at least transitively so libssl-dev may need to be installed.